04/25/2019 by Dr. Dustin Marlow

 Movement is key to maintaining musculoskeletal health.
 Making significant lifestyle modifications to achieve weight loss is good for overall health.
 So is exercise.
 Healthy weight and exercise are advised to avoid the pain of Maignes Syndrome, as well as to more fully enjoy life.

-If you're worried or frustrated by groin pain, make an appointment with us online.
+If you're worried or frustrated by groin pain, come see us in our Aptos clinic.
+Make an appointment with us online.